Jiggins/mu-cs401-f2015/lecture-15.md

 * Back propagation
     * calculates the gradient of a loss function with respect to all the weights in the network.

-Now: Probabalistic Estimation With Confidence Interval
+Now: Probabilistic Estimation with Confidence Interval
 ======

 ## Augmenting the backpropagation network